lazysasha/barista-service/assignment.md

 * Add a  `CircuitBreaker` annotation.
 The default values should be fine.

-> ![Test][check] Open a new browser tab on http://localhost:8080/menu .
-Reload repeatedly.
+> ![Test][check] Open a new browser tab on 'http://localhost:8080/menu' or 'http://localhost:8080/coffeebugs/menu/index.html'
+>
+> Reload repeatedly.
 After a while, you should see a noticable speed improvement since the circuit breaker will be open and the price service isn't called anymore.

 ### Exercise 7: Observability

-At http://localhost:8080/live/ready, all the readiness probes report their status.
+At 'http://localhost:8080/health/ready', all the readiness probes report their status.
 We're going to make a new readiness probe where we can test the health of the prices endpoint.

 Implement the  `PriceClientHealthCheck` class: